Vinay-Khanagavi/Tic-tac-toe-logisim-Circuit/README.md

 Note that the "main" component where you can play the game isn't the completed circuit, but it's the union of different custom made circuit (just to get a clearer view of the full structure, and not a mix of incomprehensible cables)

+if you want an explanation for this project ask me here: https://www.linkedin.com/in/-vinaysk/